isogramc/frontendexercise/README.md

 ### Scope

-- [ ] Responsive design
+- [y] Responsive design
-- [ ] Accessible
+- [y] Accessible
-- [ ] Being able to open and close the FAQ items
+- [y] Being able to open and close the FAQ items
-- [ ] Only one FAQ item is allowed to be open
+- [y] Only one FAQ item is allowed to be open
-- [ ] Being able to open and close the modal box
+- [y] Being able to open and close the modal box
-- [ ] Compatible with latest Chrome and Firefox versions
+- [y] Compatible with latest Chrome and Firefox versions

 ## Design specifics